 There's also a question of whether the converse logic applies.
 If you have OER checked, but then change to a closed license, should you see a similar message?

-Updated by Laurie Hurson 3 months ago
+Updated by Laurie Hurson about 1 year ago

 I think there might be 3 scenarios to work out here: